Twitter under Elon Musk: Posts

 Posts are publicly visible by default, but senders can restrict message delivery to only their followers.
 Users can mute users they do not wish to interact with, block accounts from viewing their posts, and remove accounts from their followers list.
 Users can post via the X website, compatible external applications (such as for smartphones), or by Short Message Service (SMS) available in certain countries.
 Users may subscribe to other users' posts—this is known as "following" and subscribers are known as "followers".
 Individual posts can be forwarded by other users to their own feed, a process known as a "repost".
 Users can also "quote", a feature that allows users to add a comment to their post, imbedding one post in the other.
 Users can also "like" individual posts.

 Users can group posts together by topic or type by use of hashtags – words or phrases prefixed with a "#" sign.
 Similarly, the "@" sign followed by a username is used for mentioning or replying to other users.
 Hashflags are special hashtags that automatically generate a custom emoji next to them for a certain period of time.
 Hashflags may be generated by X themselves or be purchased by corporations.
 Users can reply to other accounts' replies.
 Users can hide replies to their messages and select who can reply to each of their posts before sending them: anyone, accounts the poster followed, verified accounts, or specific accounts.

 X Hiring

 X offers a job search feature named X Hiring, where users can search jobs by keyword or location, and they may filter the results by location type, seniority, employment type and company.
 Users can also get personalized job recommendations on their timeline.

 Grok

-Grok is a generative artificial intelligence chatbot developed by xAI, and integrated inside X. It has direct access to X data, and is available for Premium and Premium+ subscribers.
+Grok is a generative AI chatbot developed by xAI, and integrated inside X. It has direct access to X data, and is available for Premium and Premium+ subscribers.
 Grok is also used to power the Stories feature, which summarizes posts on X associated with each trending story.
 Stories are visible under the For You tab of the Explore section.